ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 ![screenshot](https://i.imgur.com/McKrRYW.png)
 ![screenshot](https://i.imgur.com/2fOhV13.png)

-This repository will be upgraded to NiloToonURP(Lite) in the future when it is ready for public release, there is no ETA.

--If your company needs the "latest source code + one to one support + example project setup using your model + full document + commercial license" of NiloToonURP(Lite) for your URP project, please contact: nilotoon@gmail.com
+-If your company needs the "latest source code + one to one support + example project setup using your model + full document + commercial license" of NiloToonURP for your URP project, please contact: nilotoon@gmail.com

 -If you want to keep the current tutorial shader, please fork it or download a copy now since it may be removed in the future.

 ----------------------------------------------------------------

-Screenshots from the Full version shader (not yet released):
+Screenshots from the NiloToonURP (not yet released):
 -------------------
 shader ON
 ![screenshot](https://i.imgur.com/xJSzAMZ.png)